Update your home by learning how to install a new backsplash yourself.

 It is VERY important to get ALL of the extra grout off.
 Once the grout dries it is very hard to get it off.
 So work in small areas and clean it well.

-My DIY Kitchen Tile Backsplash
+DIY Tile a Backsplash

 You may have noticed I don't have any outlets in my backsplash.
 Instead of putting them on the wall I opted to put strips of outlets just under the cabinets.
 It also serves as my under cabinet lighting.
-I love that it keeps my backsplash area nice and clean.
+I love that it keeps the backsplash area nice and clean.

-Whether you are renovating an old kitchen or sprucing up a new one, a DIY tile kitchen backsplash is an easy way to make a big impact.
+Whether you are renovating an old kitchen or sprucing up a new one, a DIY tile backsplash is an easy way to make a big impact.
 With a few simple steps, you can create a uniquely beautiful, modern, and timeless look!
 What are you waiting for?
 Get tiling!

 Check out other bathroom tiling options here!